tzwukerf/So-I-heard-you-had-a-deep-fryer/Blockers2.io/README.md

 # Blockers 2

 In junior year of high school, I made a very shitty Javascript game in my coding class.
-It was originally on CodeHS, didn't look nice, was rewritten to be completely in a browser-compatible version of Javascript (instead of CodeHS Javascript).
+It was originally on CodeHS and was awful and I couldn't even run it anywhere else but CodeHS, so I rewrote it completely with a browser-compatible version of Javascript (instead of CodeHS Javascript).
 This was during my freshman year of university.

 Obviously... it wasn't great.
 I didn't know what Dijkstra's algorithm was yet, I did no leetcode, I wrote a bunch of code and tested it later to get bugs I lost my mind trying to figure out in endless jumbles of word mess I called "code."